 Bloodborne Pathogens Standard for Child Care

-The NC Department of Labor protects North Carolina citizens by enforcing OSHA laws and provides education about creating a safe workplace.
+The NC Department of Labor protects North Carolina citizens by enforcing OSHA laws and provides education and technical assistance for creating a safe workplace.
 Their website explains more about the Bloodborne Pathogens Standard.

 Early educators are at risk of exposure to several infectious diseases carried in blood or other body fluids (called other potentially infectious materials).
 Germs that cause diseases are “bloodborne pathogens”.
 OSHA developed the Bloodborne Pathogens Standard 29 CFR 1910.1030 to prevent the transmission of human immunodeficiency virus (HIV), Hepatitis B virus, and others (Hepatitis C virus, Ebola, Hantavirus).

 North Carolina child care regulations requires CPR and First Aid training for all staff who:

 Performing first aid or CPR puts early educators at risk for exposure to blood or other potentially infectious body fluids while at work.
 Because of the this risk, the Bloodborne Pathogens (BBP) standard, applies to all staff who receive CPR and First Aid training.

 Requirements of the Standard:

 According to OSHA’s Bloodborne Pathogens Factsheet, the standard requires employers to:

 - Establish an Exposure Control Plan which outlines the steps taken to protect employees from exposure to bloodborne pathogens

 - Treat all blood and other potentially infectious material as if it is infected with bloodborne pathogens